adsaines/adsaines.github.io/FEEDBACK.md

 - fill the resume gap (do as nick suggested) => DONE
 - doesn't get the thanks page...
 3rd or 4th strike for it, so remove, DONE

+# Gemini

+- make the resume page static using "getStaticProps" function to allow resume trawlers to grab it's contents

+# Me, my own

+## TODO

+- upload my resume here so that visitors can download it

+## DONE

+- create a picture for the tab mini-profile and internet crawlers
+  - also so that linked-in can pull it in the area: https://www.linkedin.com/in/alexsaines/details/featured/
+  - it's called a favicon => use my face
+- profesionalize the site byline: alex saines' site that proves he's awesome... maybe just ask ai to generate something